The Secret Garden (2020 film): Production

 In 2016, Heyday Films and StudioCanal teamed up to adapt the book into a new movie version, hiring Jack Thorne to write the screenplay.

 In 2018, Marc Munden was set to direct.
 Colin Firth and Julie Walters were cast in April as filming commenced at the end of that month.

-The main front facade of the estate house was filmed at Harlaxton manor in Lincolnshire.
-Some of the film was filmed in Yorkshire.
-Filming has also taken place within Iford Manor Gardens, near Bath and the National Trust site of Bodnant Garden, near Conwy, North Wales.
-Filming locations also included: Woodhall Estate, Hertfordshire; Trebah Gardens, Cornwall, Abbotsbury Subtropical Gardens, Dorset; Puzzlewood, Forest of Dean; Helmsley Walled Garden in North Yorkshire; and Pinewood Studios.

-This is the second time Colin Firth has acted in a film adaptation of The Secret Garden.
-The other version was released 33 years earlier, and was one of Firth's earliest films.
+This is the second time Firth has acted in an adaptation of The Secret Garden, the other version was released 33 years earlier, and was one of Firth's earliest films.

+The main front façade of Misselthwaite Manor was filmed at Harlaxton Manor in Lincolnshire.

+A lot of the Misselthwaite Manor grounds filming was also done at Duncombe Park, Helmsley Walled Garden, Helmsley Castle, Fountains Abbey and Studley Royal Park in North Yorkshire.
+The North Yorkshire Moors Railway was also used.

+Mary's parents' house in India was filmed at Abbotsbury Subtropical Gardens in Abbotsbury, Dorset.
+The pool at the house was filmed at the Indian pool of Trematon Castle in Saltash, Cornwall.

+Filming also took place within Iford Manor Gardens, in Westwood, Wiltshire, and the Laburnam Arch of Bodnant Garden at Tal-y-Cafn, Conwy, in North Wales.
+Filming locations also included: Woodhall Estate and Knebworth House, Hertfordshire; Trebah Gardens, Cornwall; Puzzlewood and the Forest of Dean, Gloucestershire; Osterley Park, Greater London; and Pinewood Studios.